Facade of The Hague City Hall

 updated

 The municipality sends out the municipal tax bill ‘woonlastennota’ each year in February.
-It states which taxes you have to pay if you are the owner or user of a residential or business property.
+It states which taxes you have to pay if you are the owner or user of a property.

 If you are receiving the municipal tax bill for the first time, it might be hard to make sense of it.
 Below is an overview of the different types of taxes that you will find in your bill.